zerospiel/docs/docs/admin-kof.md

 ### High-level

-From a high-level perspective, KOF consists of three layers: Collection, where the statistics and events are gathered, Regional, to keep track of them, and Management, where you interact through the UI.
+From a high-level perspective, KOF consists of three layers:

+* the Collection layer, where the statistics and events are gathered,
+* the Regional layer, which includes storage to keep track of those statistics and events,
+* and the Management layer, where you interact through the UI.

 ```
            ┌────────────────┐